rahulkashyap-phy/tov/c++/README.md

 | Radius (km) | 11.97 | 11.96 | 0.08% |
 | Compactness | 0.0998 | 0.0999 | 0.1% |

+- rahul/17.Jun.2025: Compared the MATLAB output with the C++; match is excellent!; saved figures ub NN-TW

 ## Physical Constants

 All constants are in CGS units: